 Approximately 95% of Oro-Medonte Municipal streetlights are located in 37 urbanized areas (i.e., lands that are located within a Registered Plan of Subdivision and/or identified settlement area).

-There are 34 areas within the Municipality serviced with streetlights, wherein benefitting landowners are assessed a flat rate charge for the operation and maintenance of streetlights.
-Of the Township's 950 streetlights, approximately 90% percent are “user pay" with fees collected through an annual special charge to the benefiting landowners.
-The remaining streetlights that are considered a benefit to the general public are financed through the general tax levy.
+In these urbanized areas and in accordance with Taxation By-law (No. 2022-066), benefitting landowners are currently assessed a flat rate charge of $57 per year for the operation and maintenance of streetlights.
+The remaining Municipal streetlights located across the Township are considered a benefit to the public at large and financed through the general tax levy.

 To ensure fair and consistent application of streetlight charges the Taxation By-law is updated annually to account for the Municipal assumption of new subdivision underground infrastructure and the results of internal auditing of land records and streetlight accounts.